mohitpai/journey-optimizer.en/help/using/reports/objective-report.md

 With the **[!UICONTROL Campaign objective]** widget, you can also choose to compare your main objective with another metric.

 ### Experimentation report {#experimentation-global-objectives}

->[!CONTEXTUALHELP]
->id="ajo_campaigns_content_experiment_click"
->title="Success metric"
->abstract="The total value of the Success metric, previously selected when creating your Experiments, divided by the number of profiles."

 ![](assets/experimentation_report_3.png)